-The town’s centre is a square with a pleasant park highlighted by a social realist monument to the fallen in WWII.
-The main town street, the pedestrian Ulica Slobode, branches from the square.
-Of the lower side of the square begins a small street in which one can see the recently reconstructed House of writer Risto Ratković, the nicest example of oriental architecture in the town.
+The town’s center is a square with a pleasant park highlighted by a social realist monument to the fallen in WWII.
+The main town street, the pedestrian Ulica Slobode (Freedom St), branches from the square.
+On the lower side of the square begins a small street in which one can see the reconstructed House of writer Risto Ratković, the nicest example of oriental architecture in the town.
 Regrettably, the house is closed for visits.
-One block above the square lies Radnička street with its Local Museum (Zavičajni muzej) located in the white washed house (1905) of the old high-school.
-In the museum one can see Neolithic artifacts found in the surrounding area, an interesting example of a plough from the Roman era, medieval weapons various folk costumes, numismatic collection (mostly Roman, Medieval Serbian and Montenegrin coins) and finally documents, photos and weapons from WWII.
+One block above the square lies Radnička street (Labor St) with its Local Museum (Zavičajni muzej) located in the whitewashed house (1905) of the old high school.
+In the museum one can see Neolithic artifacts found in the surrounding area, an interesting example of a plow from the Roman era, medieval weapons various folk costumes, numismatic collection (mostly Roman, Medieval Serbian, and Montenegrin coins), and finally documents, photos, and weapons from WWII.

-The other ecclesiastical monument of Bijelo Polje the Nikoljac Church lies on the opposite side of the town from St Peter and Paul’s.
-The church which once belonged to the monastery of the same name was built around 1560 and was one of the largest Serb churches constructed under the Ottoman rule.
-Its form is one of basilica with three distinctive parts and large octagonal cupola.
+The other ecclesiastical monument of Bijelo Polje the Nikoljac Church lies on the opposite side of the town from the church St Peter and Paul’s.
+The church which once belonged to the monastery of the same name was built around 1560 and was one of the largest Serb churches constructed under Ottoman rule.
+Its form is one of a basilica with three distinctive parts and a large octagonal cupola.
 Apart from the faded frescoes on its western façade the rest of the exterior is plainly painted in white while the roof is covered with gray shingles.
-The interior, on the other hand, is on the most impressive in the whole of Montenegro since it completely covered in frescoes from the late 16th c.
-The frescoes depict the cycles of the life Christ, the life of St John and Baptist and the miracles of St Nicholas but also some unusual scenes such as the eternal suffering of sinners (to the right of the entrance) amongst them a dishonest innkeeper and a miller with the tools of their trade hanging from their necks.
-The highlight of the church is without a doubt its splendid iconostasis: opulently carved and ornamented in gold, with an inspired work of crucifixion surrounded with seemingly free standing starts and angles as well as number of exceptional icons dating from 16th to the 19th c.
-The most interesting of these icons in the one of St Nicholas with scenes from his life, painted by Radul, one of the most talented icon-painters of his day.
+The interior, on the other hand, is the most impressive in the whole of Montenegro since it is completely covered in frescoes from the late 16th c.
+The frescoes depict the cycles of the living Christ, the life of St John The Baptist, and the miracles of St Nicholas but also some unusual scenes such as the eternal suffering of sinners (to the right of the entrance) amongst them a dishonest innkeeper and a miller with the tools of their trade hanging from their necks.
+The highlight of the church is without a doubt its splendid iconostasis: opulently carved and ornamented in gold, with an inspired work of crucifixion surrounded with seemingly freestanding starts and angles as well as a number of exceptional icons dating from 16th to the 19th c.
+The most interesting of these icons is one of St Nicholas with scenes from his life, painted by Radul, one of the most talented icon-painters of his day.
 Note also the unusually tall 16th c candlestick of white marble standing in front of the iconostasis.

 Montenegro Hostel Team

-The miniature shanty town lies on a small plateau overlooking the river Lim.
-Even at its height of 800m above sea level it is still overshadowed with high mountains covered in deep green forests.
-In the Middle Ages a church was built here by Andrija, a prince of the offshoot branch from the Nemanjić dynasty.
-His church called Andrijevna survived until 1765 when it was levelled to the ground during a Turkish punitive expedition against the Vasojevićki clan, which inhabits this area.
-When Montenegro acquired control over the Vasojevići in the mid of 9th c, the ground of the valley of Lim, where previously stood Andrijevna Church, became once again an interesting site for a centre of a rural region which had no other town at all grew one house at a time.
-Between the two World Wars it grew even faster as the seat of large country was located here.
+The miniature town lies on a small plateau overlooking the river Lim.
+Even at its height of 800m above sea level, it is still overshadowed by high mountains covered in deep green forests.
+In the Middle Ages, a church was built here by Andrija, a prince of the offshoot branch from the Nemanjić dynasty.
+His church called Andrijevna survived until 1765 when it was leveled to the ground during a Turkish punitive expedition against the Vasojevićki clan, which inhabits this area.
+When Montenegro acquired control over the Vasojevići in the mid 19th c, the ground of the valley of Lim, where previously stood Andrijevna Church, became once again an interesting site for a center of a rural region that had no other town.
+All grew only one house at a time.
+Between the two World Wars, it grew even faster as the seat of the large country was located here.
 This continued until in 1960 all of the administration was transferred to Berane or Plav and the town started slowly to die out.

 All the town’s amenities are located in its main street which also serves as the road from Berane to Plav.
-Side by side stand half-ruined houses of traditional design with white-painted walls and shingled roofs, socialist apartment blocks and half finished family houses of newer origin.
-In front of its few shops one can often see small mountain horses patiently waiting for their master to finish his shopping.
-However, even such small backwater town is undoubtedly the most important settlement around and is therefore a convenient place to stop for supplies before beginning a trip to the mountains surrounding it, the most notable amongst them being Komovi.
-The only historical monuments in Andrijevica is Knjaževac, a nice park whose main feature is a stone church built by prince Nikola in 1887.
-Facing it are two monuments: the smaller one with an eagle atop erected in memory to the fallen in 1912-1918 wars while the other, more abstract commemorates the inhabitants of the area who died in WWII.
+Side by side stands houses of traditional design with white-painted walls and shingled roofs, socialist apartment blocks, and family houses of newer origin.
+In front of its few shops, one can often see small mountain horses patiently waiting for their master to finish his shopping.
+However, even such a small backwater town is undoubtedly the most important settlement around and is, therefore, a convenient place to stop for supplies before beginning a trip to the mountains surrounding it, the most notable amongst them being Komovi.
+The only historical monument in Andrijevica is Knjaževac, a nice park whose main feature is a stone church built by Prince Nikola in 1887.
+Facing it are two monuments: the smaller one with an eagle atop erected in memory of the fallen in 1912-1918 wars while the other, more abstract commemorates the inhabitants of the area who died in WWII.